metashot/prok-assembly/README.md

   scores, GC content, average quality and length are generated from input reads and clean reads using [bbduk](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbduk-guide/);
-- Adapter trimming, contaminant filtering and quality filtering/trimming and length filtering using bbduk;
+- Adapter trimming, contaminant filtering and a conservative quality filtering/trimming and length filtering using bbduk;
 - Optionally, run plasmidSpades and ViralVerify tool;

 ## Quick start